The Ultimate Fighter: Tournament of Champions: The Ultimate Fighter 24 Finale

 The Ultimate Fighter: Tournament of Champions Finale (also known as The Ultimate Fighter 24 Finale) was a mixed martial arts event promoted by the Ultimate Fighting Championship held on December 3, 2016, at Palms Casino Resort in Las Vegas, Nevada.

 Background

-The event was headlined by a UFC Flyweight Championship bout between former UFC and ONE champion Demetrious Johnson and Tim Elliott, the winner of the flyweight tournament from The Ultimate Fighter 24.
+The event was headlined by a UFC Flyweight Championship bout between UFC champion Demetrious Johnson and Tim Elliott, the winner of the flyweight tournament from The Ultimate Fighter 24.
 The TUF winner also received a Harley-Davidson motorcycle of his choosing and a six-figure UFC contract.

 Also, a flyweight bout between season coaches and former title challengers Joseph Benavidez and Henry Cejudo served as the co-main event.

 Jake Collier was expected to face Josh Stansbury at the event.
 However, Collier pulled out of the fight in late October citing injury and was replaced by Devin Clark.

 The Ultimate Fighter: Latin America bantamweight winner Alejandro Pérez was scheduled to face Rob Font at the event, but pulled out on November 24.
 He was replaced by promotional newcomer and this Ultimate Fighter season's contestant Matt Schnell.